Real-Time Bus Arrival Prediction: A Deep Learning Approach for Enhanced Urban Mobility: Introduction

-Recently smart cities have been an emerging topic, drawing the attention of scholars in various fields \cite{b7,b8}.
-Among the essentials of a ”Smart City” is transit reliability, which is imperative for commuters seeking to eliminate lengthy commutes and public transit wait times.
-To better serve people whose daily lives are heavily dependent on public transportation, developed cities worldwide improve their transit scheduling systems.
-As noted earlier, various factors can impact transit ridership.
-An essential aspect of public bus transit is service predictability to reduce unnecessary wait time and improve the reliability of planning a bus trip ahead of time \cite{b2}.
-Unreliable transit services can disrupt a commuter's travel plans and may cause them to switch to alternative modes of transportation, such as driving a car.
-Operational uncertainty and delays can reduce the confidence of transit users and ultimately lead to a decrease in ridership and greater reliance on alternative modes of transportation.
-Unreliable services force transit users to spend more time waiting for transit, resulting in longer wait times at transit stops \cite{b9, b10, b11}.
+To cater to individuals heavily reliant on public transit, developed cities globally are honing their transit scheduling systems.
+As previously discussed, numerous factors can influence transit ridership, with service predictability being paramount to mitigate undue wait times and enhance trip planning reliability \cite{pulugurtha2022does,sen2022transit}.
+Unreliable transit services can thwart commuters' travel plans, potentially prompting a shift to alternative transportation modes like personal vehicles.
+Operational uncertainties and delays may erode transit users' confidence, resulting in reduced ridership and increased dependence on alternative transportation modes.
+Such unreliable services compel transit users to allocate more time for waiting, culminating in extended wait durations at transit stops \cite{xu2017bus,huang2022bus,zhong2020bus}.

-Many cities offer dedicated mobile applications for their bus transit, offering bus schedules and providing passengers and commuters a way to plan their travel ahead of time \cite{b12}.
-These apps often lack real-time information, frustrating passengers trying to plan.
-Many commuters rely on other applications (e.g., Google Maps or Wayze \cite{b13}) to plan their commute with the public bus.
-However, these apps rely on crowd-sourced information from other users and often cannot provide sufficient accuracy.
-Furthermore, they do not share their internal data with local bust transits to enhance scheduling, and operational efficiency \cite{b13}.
+Many cities have rolled out dedicated mobile applications for bus transit, furnishing schedules and aiding passengers in pre-planning their journeys \cite{fu2014bus}.
+However, the absence of real-time information in these apps often vexes passengers attempting to plan their commute.
+A sizeable number of commuters resort to other applications (e.g., Google Maps or Waze \cite{splend}) for planning their transit.
+Nonetheless, these applications, reliant on crowd-sourced information, often fall short in providing requisite accuracy and don't liaise with local bus transits to bolster scheduling and operational efficiency \cite{splend}.